Group Music Classes

 Our Music 4 Littles Ones classes offer early childhood music making for children and their caregivers!
 These interactive classes are available for children from birth to 4 years.

-The Settlement Singers Choir is a youth & adult choir built for fun!
+The Toronto Song Lovers Choir is a youth & adult choir built for fun!
 If you’ve never sung in a choir before or don’t read music, that’s okay!
 No prior experience necessary.
 Simply bring your enthusiasm, your joy and your laughter.
 We’ll take care of the rest.
 This program runs for 36 weeks.

 Songwriting and Composition (Online)